IsmailSalehCode/public_tbi-task-management-dashboard/README.md

 ### API Integration

 The API token is included in my submission e-mail.
-You simply have to add it to the env file/s (VITE_PROJECT_TOKEN).
+You simply have to add it to the env file/s by replacing "hidden-from-public".
+They key is `VITE_PROJECT_TOKEN`.